Molizo/MessageApp/README.md

 # Messaging App

-Send messages using a client-server arhitecture.
+Send and receive messages using a client-server arhitecture.

 ## Build status
 |Branch|Status|